On this page, you will learn about adaptation in:

 Projected increases in the magnitude and frequency of drought will certainly have an impact on water supply and place an emphasis on water efficiency initiatives.

 Heat waves are expected to become more frequent and of longer duration.
-This will particularly affect the more vulnerable populations: the very young, the aged, the infirm, and the poor.
-(See Health impacts) We may need to adopt policies and technologies to deal with heat stress, such as city shelters for those unable to afford residential air conditioning.
+These will particularly affect vulnerable populations, including those that are very young, elderly, sick, or low income (see Health impacts).
+We will need to adopt policies and technologies to deal with heat stress, such as city shelters for those unable to afford residential air conditioning.

 Urban green spaces are susceptible to long-term shifts in both average temperatures and precipitation.
-This could be detrimental to some existing tree species if they are poorly suited to emergent climate trends.
-For example, in 2007 the City of Edmonton estimated that they have lost approximately 23,000 trees since 2002 as a result of drought.
-(4)
+These changes could be detrimental to some existing tree species if they are poorly suited to emergent climate trends.
+For example, in 2007, the City of Edmonton estimated that they have lost approximately 23,000 trees since 2002 as a result of drought (4).
+Warmer temperatures also allow pests to persist, such as in the case of the Emerald Ash Borer.

 28% of Manitobans live in rural communities.